OmletCat/GDMpfpChanger/README.md

 # What is this?

-Personally I find it really difficult to change my profile pictures while using gdm.
+Personally I find it really difficult to change my profile pictures / login icon while using gdm.

-I couldn't find any clear guides or tools with this feature so im making my own! :D
+I couldn't find any clear guides or tools with this feature so im making my own!
+Hope someone finds it useful :D

 ---

 # Easy Setup
-One command installer
+One command installer!
+Just copy and paste.
 ```
 git clone https://github.com/OmletCat/GDMpfpChanger.git
 python -m venv env